How to Form an LLC in Maine

 7. File Annual Reports

 All LLCs doing business in Maine must file an Annual Report with the Maine Secretary of State every year by June 1.
-You can obtain a preprinted annual report form from the secretary of state’s website.
+You can obtain a preprinted annual report form from the secretary of state’s website; you'll need your LLC's state charter number to access the online form.
 The report may be filed online, or by mail.
 The filing fee is $85 for domestic LLCs, $150 for foreign LLCs.

 8. Foreign LLCs Doing Business in Maine